 Reading good fiction can be a challenge these days with so many small presses and opportunities for writers – good and bad – to publish their works easily.
 Here in this three-part series, I will share my opinions and synopsis of three short stories in Literature.

 This story deals with alienation, only the recovery from this sense of detachment is caused by music – a different focus on love than I am used to reading.
 The tale of “Shamengwa,” written by Louise Erdrich, is about Shamengwa and his violin.
-The story is being told by one of the tribal judges on an American Indian reservation.
+The story is being told by one of the tribal judges on an Native American reservation.

-He tells us the story of Shamengwa, the crippled old man who lives on the edge of the reservation.
+He tells us the story of Shamengwa, the physically disabled old man who lives on the edge of the reservation.
 Shamengwa is now an old man with a twisted arm due to neglect as a child.
 Due to this neglect, Shamengwa developed his musical talent to the point where he would win all sorts of awards and also to the point where he wasn’t wanted at parties because he would steal all the attention.
 The narrator then tells us how the violin was stolen.

 If you are enjoying this article, perhaps you would like “Auditory Horror in Anne Radcliffe’s Fiction”